Combat overhaul: attack algorithm

 Figure out the details on all that.

-• If the attacker has form superiority over the defender, +1 TN; if the defender has form superiority, -1 TN.
+• If the attacker has form superiority, +1 TN.
+If the defender has form superiority, -1 TN.

 • If you have n people attacking, you can only hit a maximum of n enemies